Go to the U of M home page

 Upcoming Exhibit: The Scopes Trial Centennial

 The eight days of trial, in the sweltering July heat of Dayton, Tennessee, resulted in victory for the prosecution.
-Although Scopes was convicted of a misdemeanor in Rhea County court (later overturned on a technicality in the state's Supreme Court), the storm created by the trial brought the influence of literalist interpretations of the Bible into sharp focus, while stimulating scientists and others to argue more vocally on behalf of scientific values.
-For the attorneys on the prosecution and defense, the trial also provided a spotlight for extraordinary tactical skills and courtroom oratory.
+Although Scopes was convicted of a misdemeanor in Rhea County court (later overturned on a technicality in the state's Supreme Court), the storm created by the trial brought the influence of literalist interpretations of the Bible into sharp focus, while stimulating scientists and others to argue vocally on behalf of evolution.
+For the attorneys on the prosecution and defense, the trial also provided a spotlight for their extraordinary tactical skills and courtroom oratory.

 Among the lawyers who shaped the trial, Clarence Darrow occupies a special place at the University of Minnesota Law Library and Riesenfeld Center, which holds more than 1,000 letters to and from the legendary defense attorney, as well as case materials, speeches, writings and other material about Darrow's life and career.
 The Darrow Collection at the Riesenfeld Center, and the Darrow Digital Collection showcasing these holdings, provides a rich trove of letters, books, and printed debates related to the Scopes Trial, together with briefs from Scopes's appeal case, expert witness statements, and many other treasures from the Center's collections.

-Beyond documents and publications related to the case, the exhibit will also feature items produced by the national media frenzy surrounding it.
+Beyond documents and publications related to the case, the exhibit will also feature items produced by the national media frenzy that surrounded it.
 Humorous cartoons flooded newspapers and often mocked the anti-evolutionist cause, though also skewered the reductionism of evolution.
 In the cartoon by H. T. Webster (1885-1952), from Life Magazine, Bryan is lampooned for his denials of Darwinism.
 In another cartoon, Webster satirized a “fan” letter castigating his portrayals of evolution.

 Viewers will be invited to explore the background and context that produced the trial, the important legal issues that it raised, and the arguments, strategies, and responses that played out in the courtroom.
-In addition, the exhibit will treat some of the interesting cultural legacy of the trial, discovered in everything from theatrical and cinematic adaptations, to cases that continue to raise questions concerning the role of religion in public education.
+In addition, the exhibit will treat some of the interesting cultural and legal legacy of the trial, discovered in everything from theatrical and cinematic adaptations, to cases that continue to raise questions concerning the role of religion in public education.

 - Ryan Greenwood, Curator of Rare Books and Special Collections